Dollar extends gains as U.S. retail slump sparks flight to safety

 Governors of about 20 U.S. states where the pandemic has had a low impact believe they may be ready to start the process of reopening their economies by President Donald Trump’s May 1 target date, but a labour union chief has warned against re-opening before making sure it is safe.

-The Australian dollar fell 0.4% to $0.6293, reversing earlier gains as traders shrugged off better-than-expected jobs data for not capturing the impact of lockdowns.
+The Australian dollar fell 0.4% to $0.6293 AUD=D4, reversing earlier gains as traders shrugged off better-than-expected jobs data for not capturing the impact of lockdowns.

 A plunge in crude prices weighed heavily on oil producing countries’ currencies.

-The Canadian dollar nursed losses at C$1.4116 per U.S. unit.
+The Canadian dollar CAD=D4 nursed losses at C$1.4116 per U.S. unit CAD=D4.
 The Bank of Canada has added to the suite of assets it is purchasing to cushion the blow from the pandemic.
-The Mexican peso fell 1.7% to 24.4030 to the dollar.
+The Mexican peso fell 1.7% to 24.4030 to the dollar MXN=D4.

 U.S. crude prices fell to an 18-year low and Brent lost more than 6% on Wednesday after the United States reported its biggest weekly inventory build on record.